How to Make an Excel File Smaller

 - Select the Data tab, clear the option Save source data with file, and click OK.

 - Save the file to apply the changes.
 You will notice that the file size is once again reduced.

 Save as a Binary File

-Finally, to really reduce the file size significantly, you can save the file as a binary file (.xlsb format) rather than a default Excel file (.xlsx).
-The default format is XML based which may be important if the data in your file is going to be used by other third-party programs.
+Finally, to really reduce the file size significantly, you can save the file as a binary file (.xlsb extension) rather than a default Excel file (.xlsx).
+The default format is XML-based, which may be important if the data in your file is going to be used by other third-party programs.
 However, for the most part, the binary form works just as well and saves to a much smaller file.

 - In the Ribbon, select File > Save As.

 - In the drop-down box below the file name, select Excel Binary Workbook (*.xlsb) from the drop-down list, and then select Save.